 But while I know the value of breaks, I also know my kids.
 Those sweet little ones would happily sit in front of their screens all day long if I didn’t challenge them or change things up from time to time.

 Reading is so important to everything they’ll ever do in their lives, that I want them to get excited about books this summer.
-So, we’ll be using books as a way to celebrate our time off of regular school.
+This year, we’ll be using books as a way to celebrate our time off of regular school.

 5 Ways to Get Your Kid Reading This Summer